Subcategory (RNA class) for MIR4647 Gene

 GeneCards Summary for MIR4647 Gene

 MIR4647 (MicroRNA 4647) is an RNA Gene, and is affiliated with the miRNA class.
+Among its related pathways are Metabolism and Cytochrome P450 - arranged by substrate type.
 An important paralog of this gene is SLC35B1.

 UniProtKB/Swiss-Prot for MIR4647 Gene